Hiroreco/enreco-archive/recap-data/glossary/misc/mechanics/guilds-entry.md

 #### Cerulean Cup

-**Members:** Tam Gandr, Gonathon G, Ninomae Ina’nis, Hot Pink One, Koseki Bijou **Guildmaster:** _(Not specified)_
+**Members:** Tam Gandr, Gonathon G, Ninomae Ina’nis, Hot Pink One, Koseki Bijou **Guildmaster:** Celesta

 A sanctum devoted to healing and empathy... in theory.
-In practice, most members—except for Ina—were far from empathetic, often picking fights with other guilds for unclear reasons, particularly through instigators Tam and Gonathon.
+In practice, most members, except for Ina,were far from empathetic, often picking fights with other guilds for unclear reasons, particularly through instigators Tam and Gonathon.

 Their base took the form of a serene, open-air temple that radiated tranquility—regardless of how its members behaved.